What Are Assets?

 2. Types of Assets

 Assets are classified based on their liquidity, physical existence, and usage in business operations.
+These classifications help users of financial statements better understand how quickly resources can be converted into cash and how they contribute to profitability.

 A. Classification by Liquidity